G Suite user account status

 - Active but suspended from Gmail

 Gmail users that have been automatically suspended from that service only for violating any of its stated resource limits.
-In these cases, the users' status still appears as Active since they may still use other Google Apps and services.
+In these cases, the users' status still appears as Active since they may still use other G Suite and services.
 See Reset a Gmail suspension to determine if this user can be re-enabled immediately.
 See Policies for these limitations and Gmail best practices for avoiding them.

-A user with administrator status can manage other users’ access to Google Apps or perform actions that affect the setup of your organization's Google Apps account.
+A user with administrator status can manage other users’ access to G Suite or perform actions that affect the setup of your organization's G Suite account.
 Administrators have limited access to the Google Admin console and administrative APIs.

 - Super Administrator